awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 Depending on how you configured your user pool, you might need to create user accounts manually, or users might be able to create their own\.
 If these settings are acceptable, you don't need to take further action\.
 Many people, however, prefer to use external identity providers\.

 To enable a SAML 2\.0 identity provider, you must provide a SAML metadata document\.
 To enable social identity providers like Login with Amazon, Facebook, and Google, you must have an app ID and app secret from those providers\.
 You can enable any combination of identity providers\.
-The login page adds options as you add providers, as shown in the following screenshot\.
+The sign\-in page adds options as you add providers, as shown in the following screenshot\.

-![\[Login page with several options\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/auth-providers.png)
+![\[Sign-in page with several options\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/auth-providers.png)

 The easiest way to configure your user pool is to use the Amazon Cognito console\.
 Use the **Identity Providers** page to add external identity providers and the **App client settings** page to enable and disable identity providers for the Amazon ES domain's app client\.
 For example, you might want to enable your own SAML identity provider and disable **Cognito User Pool** as an identity provider\.